ricebear-org/ricebear-org.github.io/discord.md

 - Ability to request **a single** restricted voice/text channel (defined as a channel not joinable by any Ring 4), with a custom name, a choice of bitrate (voice channels only) and a configurable allowlist to pick the users who can access your channel.
 The maximum bitrate that a restricted voice channel can have is 64 kbps.

-- Access to X channels with 128 kbps (can let non-Supporters join by dragging them into the channel).
+- Access to X/XX channels with 128-256 kbps (can let non-Supporters join by dragging them into the channel).

 - Exclusive Supporter Tier 1 role.